inno-devops-labs/S25-core-course-labs/app_python/README.md

 docker pull azeeeez/python_moscow_time
 docker run -p 5000:5000 azeeeez/python_moscow_time
 ```

 The app should be running on `localhost:5000`

 ### Distroless

 You can find distroless image in this [link](https://hub.docker.com/repository/docker/azeeeez/python_moscow_time_dist/general)

+## Unit Tests

+Unit tests are implemented using the `unittest` framework for the Python application.